CAOS-NYU/Dedalus_PDE/README.md

 On the to-do list:
 * Moist Rayleigh-Benrad convection
-* 2 layer shallow water on a speher
+* 2 layer shallow water on a sphere
 * 2 layer quasi-geostrophic jet